BrianP8701/swarmstar/journal.md

 There are 3 concerns i have now:

 1. Should i do the tree spawn-terminate method?
 Is that all encompassing?
 Is it too rigid and introducess too much complexity?
 2. There needs to be places for user input.
-I have an answer to this.
+I have a temporary answer to this.
 Now initially, i can make it so that we have user input and verification at every step.
 I know, the point is that i want to automate the process, but initially this will make it easier, and it will also be easy to take this away later
-3. This current task, i could definitely step in and choose what the correct answer is. in the future, i imagine in great big complex tasks i will want to be very involved. but for now, i really am just trying my best automate stuff.
+3. This current task is very easy for a human.
+Im spending more effort getting the swarm to do it than itd take me alone. but - the key is that im automating this whole level of difficulty and type of task

 The question is first and foremost how do we implement tree architecture?